The Diez Family Funds First-Ever Cancer Research Laboratory at USF

 Diez recognizes that the Zief foundation took a chance on him, and now both Nina and Max have had successful careers in the tech and pharmaceutical industries.
 This journey helped structure their priorities in life and in philanthropy: “How do you do more?
 How do you do things more efficiently?
 We have to remember we have the chance to affect people’s lives one person at a time.”

 Learn how you can affect people's lives at USF.
-Support programs within the College of Arts & Sciences.
+Support the Diez Cancer Research Fund.